When to Use Knowledge Base

 | Zendesk | Help center articles |

 Only sync documentation you want the help desk agent to reference.
+For custom ingestion, scope and filters are defined in the workflow and app configuration instead of this UI.

 Test with sample questions